MagaluCloud/magalu/mgc/cli/docs/object-storage/buckets/cors/set.md

     --no-confirm               Bypasses confirmation step for commands that ask a confirmation from the user -o, --output string            Change the output format.
 Use '--output=help' to know more details.
 -r, --raw                      Output raw data, without any formatting or coloring
+    --region string            Region to reach the service (default "br-se1") --server-url uri           Manually specify the server to use --workers integer          Number of routines that spawn to do parallel operations within object_storage (min: 1) (required) (default 5)
 ```